ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 **Note:** This section involves some pretty advanced Linux topics.
 It's totally cool if you don't fully understand everything.
 I will offer some minor explanations, but I highly encourage you to read up on any and all commands that you run on your machines.
 Please don't *blindly run* linux commands that you find on the internet.

 If you have been following along since the beginning of the series, then you will have a *binary* file called `simple_api` and a *systemd unit file* called `simple_api.service` in your current working directory.
-In order to get these files onto our linux server, we are going to use a program called ***scp***.
+In order to get these files onto our linux server, we are going to use a utility called ***scp***.

 SCP stands for **S**ecure **C**opy.
 It is a simple command line utility that transfers files from your local machine, to a remote server (or the other way around!).
 If you are more comfortable with an ftp utility, or a program such as filezilla, feel free to use that instead.

-### Copy the Binary File on to Your Linux Server
+### Copy the Binary File onto Your Linux Server

 If you are using an SSH key to access your server, then run this command on your local machine, replacing the stuff in brackets with *your stuff*: